djma777/100-days-of-code/r2-log.md

 ### **Thoughts**

 - Did a portion of the Colors App.
 A long ways to go.
 Very excited of the progress and the ease of experience with my new setup.
 Very happy!
+- Starting Project Management Course.
+Man, I think I need to buy this really expensive book over \$100 PMBOK.
+The shipping!
+At the moment I couldn't find a shop where it's available here in the Philippines.
+I will continue to research and hopefully find one not so expensive.

 ### **Links**